VietnamTo-pack List for Vietnam

 All should be saved as notes/photos on your phone and/or laptop in case of an emergency.

-3. Insurance: Vietnam’s generally a safe country, but there’s never “too much preparation”.
-For a smooth sailing trip, many international travel insurance providers such as World Nomads offer tourists reasonably-priced packages that also include extra assistance.
+Vietnam is generally a safe country, but there is never “too much preparation.”
+For a smooth sailing trip, many international travel insurance providers, such as World Nomads, offer tourists reasonably priced packages that also include extra assistance.

 Money on To-pack List for Vietnam

-For large bills and purchases in big cities, you can opt for cashless payment with Visa/Mastercards, and check carefully if Vietnam accepts your type of debit/credit cards.
-Having said that, it’s best to exchange some Vietnam Dong (preferably small changes) beforehand or when you arrive in the country.
+For large bills and purchases in big cities, you can opt for cashless payment with Visa/Mastercard and check carefully if Vietnam accepts your type of debit/credit card.
+It’s best to exchange some Vietnam Dong (preferably small changes) beforehand or when you arrive in the country.

 Clothing on To-pack list for Vietnam

-Do check Vietnam’s Weather before planning your travel outfits.
+Check Vietnam’s weather before planning your travel outfits.

 1. Semi-formal clothing: Many attractions in Vietnam are considered sacred (churches, pagodas, tombs…), so wearing not-revealing clothes is a must.
 You can wear shorts and skirts for sure, but bring along a scarf in case you’ll be visiting religious sites in Vietnam.